 BLACKWOOD author Gwenda Bond's GIRL ON A WIRE, about a girl from a legendary circus family who performs as a daredevil high wire walker; when mysterious accidents begin to plague the circus, she must team up with her arch-rival to solve the crimes, or she might just be the next victim, to Skyscape.

 Jaclyn Dolamore's DARK METROPOLIS, about a city in which corruption and vice are rampant and disappearances warrant only a shrug from the authorities: when a girl vanishes, her best friend must search the city's underground, only to find that here, people who die don't necessarily stay dead, to Disney-Hyperion, at auction, in a six-figure deal, in a two-book deal.

-Katherine Coville's GOLDEN, a gothic reimagining of Goldilocks that will upend everything you've been told about the Enchanted Forsest, to Knopf/Random House.
+Katherine Coville's COTTAGE IN THE WOODS, a gothic reimagining of Goldilocks that will upend everything you've been told about the Enchanted Forsest, to Knopf/Random House.

-CAPTURE THE FLAG author Kate Messner's new series, about a search-and-rescue dog whose nose for trouble (helped by a bit of magic) sends him on some very unexpected adventures, in a four-book deal, to Scholastic
+Kate Messner's new series RANGER IN TIME, about a search-and-rescue dog whose nose for trouble (helped by a bit of magic) sends him on some very unexpected adventures, in a four-book deal, to Scholastic

-Jo Whittemore's HOW TO MAKE A MILLION, about a zany mother and her sensible daughter who have the opportunity to claim a relative's fortune, but find there are just a few pesky strings attached, pitched as Westing Game meets Gilmore Girls, again to Aladdin/Simon and Shuster.
+Jo Whittemore's COLONIAL MADNESS, about a zany mother and her sensible daughter who have the opportunity to claim a relative's fortune, but find there are just a few pesky strings attached, pitched as Westing Game meets Gilmore Girls, again to Aladdin/Simon and Shuster.

 Eric A. Kimmel's MAGIC CARPET series, about modern-day twins whose family heirloom sends them back into history to get tangled up in dangerous situations they've only ever heard about in legend, to Kar-Ben/Lerner